VGVentures/very_good_engineering/src/content/docs/theming/theming.md

           weight: 300
 ```

 At this point, the font is imported and ready to use.
-However, if you want to ensure type safety, we can use [flutter_gen](https://pub.dev/packages/flutter_gen) to generate code for our font.
+However, to ensure type safety, we recommend using [flutter_gen](https://pub.dev/packages/flutter_gen) to generate code for our font.
 Here's an example what that generated code might look like:

 ```dart
 /// GENERATED CODE - DO NOT MODIFY BY HAND